-In this guide we will learn how to make waffle fries at home!
+How are waffle fries made?
+In this guide you will learn how to make waffle fries at home using a simple waffle fry cutter and techniques to deep fry them.

 How To Cut Waffle Fries